 Poet Kathleen Winter: Sarah’s shaping of glitter into chemical formations is clever and perfect.
-I’m delighted she included a handgun and a lipstick, elements from the poem.
+I’m delighted that she included a handgun and a lipstick, elements from the poem.
 What surprised and thrilled me even more was her inclusion of a flag, not mentioned in the poem.
-That choice let me know the critique of Trump and capitalist ideology had come through without having to include his name.
+That choice let me know that the critique of Trump and capitalist ideology had come through without having to include his name.

 Have you ever created artwork inspired by literature outside of Broadsided Press?
 What was that experience like for you?
 Why were you inspired to do so?